LiveKit LogoDocs

 Video simulcast

-With simulcast, a client publishes multiple versions of the same video track with varying bitrate profiles.
-This allows LiveKit to dynamically forward the stream that's most appropriate given each receiving participant's available bandwidth and desired resolution.
+Simulcast enables a client to publish multiple versions of the same video track, each with a different bitrate profile.
+This feature allows LiveKit to dynamically forward the most suitable stream based on each recipient's available bandwidth and preferred resolution.

-Adaptive layer selection takes place automatically in the SFU when the server detects a participant is bandwidth constrainted.
-When the participant's bandwidth improves, the server will then upgrade subscribed streams to higher resolutions.
+Automatic adaptive layer selection occurs within the Selective Forwarding Unit (SFU) when the server identifies a participant with bandwidth constraints.
+As the participant's bandwidth improves, the server would upgrade the subscribed streams to higher resolutions accordingly.

 For more information about Simulcast, see an introduction to WebRTC simulcast.